Train-In-Blocks-Ltd/Landing/content/blog/go-the-fitness-way-this-mothers-day.md

 To perform this exercise, begin in a pushup position, then bend at the hips, keeping knees straight and spine neutral to shift hips up and back, pushing through the upper body to achieve a stretch in the calves and hamstrings, while pressing through the upper body to bring your chest closer to the ground.
 Bend at the elbows, and swoop into an upward dog position, extending through the chest and looking up towards the sky.
 Pause to breathe.
 Push back into downward dog and repeat.

 You can find plenty more inspiration when it comes to home exercise and workout  elsewhere on our TIB site.

-If your mum is a fitness fanatic, why not forego the traditional Mother's Day gift in favour of something more sporty?
-You could consider a gym membership, a yoga mat, headphones or a new pair of running shoes to break from tradition and get your calorie busting Mum the perfect Mother's Day present.
-Etsy have a large range of gift ideas which you can find here: https://www.etsy.com/uk/market/mother_fitness_gift

-Happy Mother's Day to all mums and stepmums out there.
-You're all amazing!